MRI | Clinical Context | Mechanical Low Back Pain

 -

-We spend an unusual amount of time listening to your story and understanding your lifestyle, occupation, and home demands.
+We spend an unlimited amount of time listening to your story and understanding your lifestyle, occupation, and home demands.

 -